The 8 Best Places to Buy Real Estate Leads in 2026

 Methodology: How I chose the best places to buy real estate leads

-Our expert researchers, agents, writers, and editors at The Close evaluated dozens of lead generation companies to find the best places to buy real estate leads.
+Our expert researchers, agents, writers, and editors at The Close evaluated dozens of lead-generation companies to identify the best places to buy real estate leads.
 We analyzed each platform and based our top choices on the following criteria:

-• Pricing: We looked at the average price per lead for buyer and seller leads, exclusive leads, subscription costs, the minimum required ad spend, and whether a contract is required.
+• Pricing: I looked at the average price per lead for buyer and seller leads, exclusive leads, subscription costs, the minimum required ad spend, and whether a contract is required.

-• General features: This category covers the main features of each lead generation company.
+• General features: This category covers the key features of each lead-generation company.
 This includes lead-capture tools, lead management, built-in CRM, multiple integrations, mass marketing tools, analytics and reporting tools, and IDX websites.

 • Advanced features: Do these lead gen companies offer advanced features?
 Some notable advanced functionalities include lead scoring, lead nurturing, team distribution, scripts, and AI tools.

-• Reputation: I assessed each lead generation company’s reputation by considering feedback from verified users.
+• Reputation: I assessed each lead-generation company’s reputation by reviewing feedback from verified users.

 Read more about our methodology here.